TheRakib/todolistnode/README.md

 - Create Controller folder, with all the controller-routes needed.
 Name the files basically for what they will do for ease of understanding.

+- Add the functions in the seperate files, and link them to routes/todos by using require